codedx/codedx-kubernetes/docs/azure/README.md

 We will be following the documentation provided by the cert-manager project: https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#installing-with-helm

-The RBAC resources we created when installing Helm will cover the permissions needed to deploy cert-manager.

 Before installing cert-manager with helm, we must create the CustomResourceDefinition objects that it requires:

 ```bash